|

 The Early Lords of Harnes

-In 860 the Forester of Bruges, Baldwin Iron-arm, kidnapped for his bride the daughter of Charles the Bald, the Emperor of France.
-Charles later forgave Baldwin; and, after changing Baldwin’s title to that of the Count of Flanders, he charged his new son-in-law with the defense of the northern coasts, in particular the drainage of the Scheldt River.
+The Forester of Bruges, Baldwin Iron-arm, in the year 860 kidnapped for his bride the daughter of Charles the Bald, the Emperor of France.
+Charles soon forgave Baldwin, made him the Count of Flanders, and charged his new son-in-law with the defense of the northern coasts, in particular the drainage of the Scheldt River.
 When Count Baldwin died he was succeeded by his son Baldwin the Bald.
-The new count took advantage of the chaos wrought by Viking invaders and made himself a margrave, the title of a count of several counties, by forcefully subjecting many of the neighboring nobles.
-Baldwin’s cousin Ralph was margrave of the counties to the south of Flanders, a march that included the land of Harnes and the future county of Artois.
+The new count took advantage of the chaos wrought by Viking invaders and to forcefully subjugate many of the neighboring nobles, thereby making himself a margrave, which is a count who oversees a march of several counties.
+Baldwin’s cousin Ralph was margrave of several adjacent counties to the south of Flanders, a march that included the land of Harnes and the future county of Artois.
 When Ralph died in 892 Baldwin seized these lands and added them to his own march.
 Later, Baldwin’s lands were divided into the counties of Boulogne, Flanders, and Lens, with Harnes attached to the northern part of Lens.

-The succession and lineage of the Counts of Boulogne is uncertain and confusing.
-What follows is based largely on research by the Foundation for Medieval Genealogy, which is repeated in large part on the Racines et Histoire website.
+The succession and lineage of the Counts of Boulogne is uncertain and confusing, with few medieval documents to validate the family relationships.
+What follows is based largely on research by the Foundation for Medieval Genealogy, which is repeated in large part on the Racines et Histoire website (in French).

 (864-879) - Baldwin I "Iron-arm" (d.
 879), appointed lay abbot of the abbey of St. Peters of Ghent.